ManderO9/StayIn/README.md

 ### then type
     dotnet run

-## If you don't have and SQL server database and you'd like to test the app
+## If you don't have an SQL server database and you'd like to test the app
     open the file: appsettings.json
     uncomment the line
     //"Default": "Data Source=.\\Database\\Stayin.db;"